dopreo/golden-retriever-docs/README.md

 A: Environment variables are stored in your local `.env` file, which should be added to `.gitignore` to keep sensitive data secure.
 The extension supports masking sensitive data in the UI.

 **Q: Can I run multiple requests at once?**
 A: Yes!
-You can run an entire collection or all collections at once using the play button in the collections view.
+Run an entire collection or group using the Collection Runner.

 **Q: Does it support request chaining or response variables?**
 A: Yes!
 When running collection tests, use `pm.environment`.
 For example, set a variable with `pm.environment.set('userId', 'some_random_user_id')` in one test, then access it with `pm.environment.get('userId')` in another.
 Great for testing CRUD flows—just ensure requests are ordered correctly in the collection.